Understanding Cultural Capital in the Classroom: Bourdieu’s Framework for Equity

 Offering oral presentations, visual projects, and written assignments as assessment options allows students to showcase their strengths.
 Homeschooling approaches often excel at this personalisation, offering lessons for mainstream classrooms.

-Teachers foster critical thinking by promoting dialogue about power, privilege, and identity.
-This helps students understand the social forces shaping their experiences and empowers them to challenge injustice.
+Teachers encourage critical thinking by promoting dialogue about power, privilege, and identity.
+This helps students understand the social forces shaping their experiences and helps them to challenge injustice.

 Discussing media representations of different social groups helps students recognise stereotypes and develop media literacy.
 Question generation strategies promote deeper inquiry into social structures and power relations.